 The approximate size of each account in terms of annual contract amounts rounded to the nearest $25,000.

 Account Status: identify each “open” or “closed”.
 If “closed”, indicate the reason.

-Number of full-time employees (FTEs) assigned to the client’s projects.
+Number of full-time equivalents (FTEs) assigned to the client’s projects.

 Quantitative evaluation of brand awareness and consumer attitudes.